jsh-1235/react-linux-tutorial/public/users/login.md

 # login

+## w

-## w (Show who is logged on and what they are doing.)
+> ### Show who is logged on and what they are doing.

-- 접속한 사용자 정보 보기
 - w
 - w -h (do not print header)
 - w -f (show remote hostname field)
 - w -s (short format)
 - w -o (old style output)

+## who

-## who (show who is logged on)
+> ### show who is logged on

-- 현재 시스템에 로그인한 모든 사용자를 출력
 - who
-- who -H (헤더라인 출력)
+- who -H (print line of column headings)
-- who -m (whoami)
+- who -m (only hostname and user associated with stdin)
-- who -q (로그인명과 로그인한 횟수 출력)
+- who -q (all login names and number of users logged on)

-## logname (print user´s login name)
+## logname

+> Print the name of the current user.

-- logname (시스템에 로그인한 사용자명 출력)
+- logname

-## whoami (print effective userid)
+## whoami

-- 현재 시스템을 사용하고 있는 자신이 누구인지 확인
+> Print the user name associated with the current effective user ID.

 - whoami
-- Print the user name associated with the current effective user ID.
-Same as id -un.

-## who am i (show who is logged on)
+## who am i

-- 'whoami' 명령어 보다 더 상세하게 정보를 보여준다.
+> Print information about users who are currently logged in.

 - who am i
 - who am i -aH

+## users

+> Output who is currently logged in according to FILE.
+>
-## users (print the user names of users currently logged in to the current host)
+> print the user names of users currently logged in to the current host

-- 시스템 로그인한 사용자 정보를 출력하는 명령어이다.
 - users

+## id

+> Print user and group information for each specified USER or (when USER omitted) for the current user
+>
-## id (print real and effective user and group IDs)
+> print real and effective user and group IDs

 - id
 - id -u
 - id -g

-- id [-Ggun] manager
 - id -u manager
 - id -gn manager
+- id -Gn